Protestantism in Serbia: Church of Christ's Evangelical Brethren

-The Church of Christ's Evangelical Brethren have seat in Belgrade.
+The Church of Christ's Evangelical Brethren has seat in Belgrade.
 It has 20 members.

 Slovak Evangelical Church of the Augsburg Confession in Serbia

-The Slovak Evangelical Church of the Augsburg Confession in Serbia have its seat in Novi Sad.
+The Slovak Evangelical Church of the Augsburg Confession in Serbia has its seat in Novi Sad.
 It is part of the World Lutheran Alliance which have its seat in Geneve.
 Most of the adherents of this church are ethnic Slovaks.
 Formerly, the seat of the bishopric was in Bački Petrovac.
 First Slovak Evangelics settled in Vojvodina in 1745.
-The church have about 50,000 adherents and it is divided into 4 seniorates: Bačka, Banat, Syrmia and special seniorates for faithful of German minority.
+The church has about 50,000 adherents and it is divided into 4 seniorates: Bačka, Banat, Syrmia and special seniorates for faithful of German minority.

 Church of Christ Brethren

-The Church of Christ Brethren have its main seat in Bački Petrovac.
+The Church of Christ Brethren has its main seat in Bački Petrovac.
 It was founded in 1949 in Novi Sad, but it is active in Serbia since 1922.
 In 1999, it had 450 adherents in about 13 communities.

 Spiritual Church of Christ

-The Spiritual Church of Christ has seat in Padina.
-Besides church in Padina, there are 30 more churches of this community, including one in Novi Sad.
+The Spiritual Church of Christ has its seat in Padina.
+Besides the church in Padina, there are 30 more churches of this community, including one in Novi Sad.
 The community is active in Serbia since 1950.
 It is a community of Pentecostal character.
 Former seats of the church were in Bački Petrovac, Vrdnik and Gložan.
 In 2002, there were 542 members of this church in Serbia, of which 230 in Padina.

 Church of the Testament Sion

-The Church of the Testament Sion have its main seat in Padina.
+The Church of the Testament Sion has its main seat in Padina.
 It was founded in Padina in 2010.
 The community acting as an autonomous fraction of the Spiritual Church of Christ.

 Evangelical Christian Church of the Augsburg Confession

-The Evangelical Christian Church of the Augsburg Confession have its seat in Subotica.
-The church have about 10,000 adherents, mostly ethnic Hungarians from north Bačka.
+The Evangelical Christian Church of the Augsburg Confession has its seat in Subotica.
+The church has about 10,000 adherents, mostly ethnic Hungarians from north Bačka.
 According to the Church constitution from 1955, this church is legal successor of the German Evangelical Christian Church of the Augsburg Confession from pre-war (i.e., pre-World War II) Yugoslavia in the territory of Serbia.
-In 1972, this church was included into the Slovak Evangelical Church of the Augsburg Confession and was organized as the Hungarian seniorate within that church.
+In 1958, this church was included into the Slovak Evangelical Church of the Augsburg Confession and was organized as the Hungarian seniorate within that church.
 In 1998, the church again became independent.
 Until the end of the World War II, one number of the ethnic Germans of Vojvodina were adherents of this church.

 Reformed Christian Church

-The Reformed Christian Church in Serbia have its seat in Feketić.
+The Reformed Christian Church in Serbia has its seat in Feketić.
 During one period, the seat of the church was in Pačir.
 Reformed Christian Church is official name for the Calvinism.
 Most of the adherents are ethnic Hungarians from Vojvodina.
-Church have about 20,000 members.
+The church has about 20,000 members.
 The church was founded by the Reformates who came to Vojvodina from Kunhegyes and Tiszabura in 1785.
 Until the end of the World War II, one number of the ethnic Germans of Vojvodina were adherents of this church.

-There are also the small Protestant Reformed Christian Church in Serbia, a separate denomination with 2 churches and missions.
+There is also the small Protestant Reformed Christian Church in Serbia, a separate denomination with 2 churches and missions.